- info@mjrooney.co.uk

 Obtaining a Party Wall Agreement

-- Protecting the structural integrity of your property and adjoining properties.
+- Protecting the structural integrity of your property and adjoining buildings

-- Preventing disputes with neighbours by setting clear expectations and responsibilities.
+- Preventing disputes by clearly defining responsibilities and expectations

 What happens if you do not get an agreement?